All Episodes

 How are you, sir?

-Uh I'm doing pretty well in the holiday season here.
+I'm doing pretty well in the holiday season here.

 Yes.

-I I wish we could bring back that quote that you said a minute ago.
+I wish we could bring back that quote that you said a minute ago.

-Let us celebrate what we celebrate and we'll be fine.
+Let us celebrate what we celebrate, and we'll be fine.

 We didn't let them celebrate what they wanted.

-I suspect, Jay, I suspect if talk radio existed then wouldn't have been strange, but that wouldn't it would have been a very bizarre thing.
+It would have been strange, but it would have been a very bizarre thing.

-No, I don't think that, but we should think about it at least, consider it that when when we say all men are created equal, African Americans, which we call them now, were not we're not treated equally back then.
+Consider it that when we say all men are created equal, African Americans, which we call them now, were not treated equally back then.

-So that's really a recent thing.
+So that's fairly recent thing.

-In your mind, help help us understand how you've made this connection to celebrating Christmas by name or not.
+In your mind, help us understand how you've made this connection to celebrating Christmas by name or not.

 I think I understand what you're saying.

-Ken is calling in from Sacramento, California on the Rush Limbaugh show.
+Ken is calling in from Sacramento, California on the Rush Limbaugh Show.

 Hello, Ken.